EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 {{% report_chart id="race" data="/uploads/fortworth_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.
-In January and February 2020, eviction filings were concentrated in neighborhoods with no racial majority.
-By March and April, eviction filings dropped across all neighborhoods.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in the historical years.<sup>1</sup>

 1. Eviction filing data for Tarrant County were collected by [January Advisors](https://www.januaryadvisors.com/).
 Historical averages cover the years 2018-2019.
 Data for Denton County were collected by [LSC](https://www.lsc.gov/); historical averages cover 2016-2019.

 {{%/ report_chart %}}